 1.4 Signing off pay remits

-All department, agency and NDPB pay remits will be approved by the relevant Secretary of State (or responsible Minister).
-They must comply with the civil service pay guidance and associated guidance issued by Cabinet Office unless alternative or modified arrangements have been agreed by the Treasury.
+All department, agency and NDPB pay remits must be approved by the relevant Secretary of State (or responsible minister).
+They must comply with this guidance and associated guidance and controls issued by Cabinet Office unless alternative or modified arrangements have been agreed by the Treasury.

-No additional approval is required by the Treasury (subject always to the requirements of (Managing Public Money)[https://www.gov.uk/government/publications/managing-public-money]).
-The only exceptions to this are those organisations that are the direct responsibility of Treasury ministers and those for which there is no relevant secretary of state, as set out in Annex A. Their remits will continue to require HM Treasury Minister approval.
+The only exceptions to this are those organisations that are the direct responsibility of HM Treasury ministers and those for which there is no relevant Secretary of State, as set out in Section 4.
+Their remits will continue to require HM Treasury minister approval.